Azure-Samples/operator-insights-data-ingestion/samples/end-to-end/azure-databricks/README.md

 #### How to copy the ingestion SAS URL to the 'Access policy' Key Vault

-  1. Find the resource group which contains the managed Key Vault for the data product.
+  1. Find the resource group which contains the managed Key Vault for the Data Product.
 This Key Vault contains the SAS URL for ingesting files in to Azure Operator Insights.
       - The resource group has a naming convention of `<data-product-name>-HostedResources-<unique-hex-string>`
-      - This can be found in the Azure portal by searching for your data product name
+      - This can be found in the Azure portal by searching for your Data Product name
   1. Open the managed Key Vault within the resource group and navigate to the `Secrets` tab
       - The Key Vault has a naming convention of `aoi-dp<unique-id>-kv`
   1. Find the secret named `input-storage-sas`